Macrometacorp/jsC8/docs/GettingStarted/README.md

 ## Basic usage example

 This section aims to provide a basic understanding of all the features.
-The code below will use the following workflow:

-Initialise jsc8
-Create a tenant in a spot enabled region
-Create a geo fabric in this tenant

 ```js
 import { Fabric, c8ql } from "jsc8";